translate/pootle/docs/features/pootle_fs.rst

 and :djadmin:`sync_stores`, to allow translations to be pushed into Pootle or pulled from Pootle.

-These two commands still exist but we will be phasing these out in the long term to make everything use Pootle FS.
+These two commands still exist but are now deprecated.
+We will be phasing these out in the long term to make everything use Pootle FS.

 You can find an outline of how to use Pootle FS on your existing Pootle projects in the :ref:`adding a Pootle FS managed project